 The beginning of the end

-As the Allied forces advanced across Germany, prisoners from nearby concentration camps were still being transferred to Dachau, creating overcrowding and epidemics that resulted in the further worsening in camp conditions.
+As the Allied forces advanced across Germany, prisoners from nearby concentration camps were still being transferred to Dachau, creating overcrowding and epidemics that resulted in the further worsening of camp conditions.

-Just days before the arrival of US forces, the Nazis forced over 7000 inmates into a death march out of the camp to the south: those who couldn't keep up were shot, and many others died of starvation, disease and the harsh conditions.
+Just days before the arrival of US forces, the Nazis forced over 7000 inmates into a death march out of the camp to the south: those who couldn't keep up were shot, and many others died of starvation, disease, and harsh conditions.